johannschopplich/nuxt-gtag/README.md

 If you want to send data to multiple destinations, you can add more than one Google tag ID to your Nuxt configuration in the `tags` module option.

 The following example shows how to load a second Google tag that is connected to a Floodlight destination.
-To send data to Floodlight (tag ID `DC-ZZZZZZ`), add another config command after initializing the first Google tag (tag ID `GT-XXXXXX`):
+To send data to Floodlight (tag ID `DC-ZZZZZZZZZZ`), add another config command after initializing the first Google tag (tag ID `GT-XXXXXXXXXX`):

 ```ts
 // `nuxt.config.ts`